yannismrad/DayNightKiller/README.md

 As a villager, use left click to fire magical balls once you are able to.

 ##Authors
-Julie BRILLION
+Julie BRILLION,
-Yannis M'RAD
+ Yannis M'RAD,
  Dorian MENARGUES

 ##Notes
 This is a prototype game, developped for a course in video games development.